 Our two-year Master of Financial Analysis is built on knowledge and skills proven to be relevant in the finance industry.
 It explores both theory and practice to prepare you for a career in the financial sector.
-You'll graduate ready to work in investment, banking and finance with a strong grounding in economics, accounting, management and quantitative methodology.
+You'll graduate ready to work in investment, banking, and finance with a strong grounding in economics, accounting, management and quantitative methodology.
 The course focuses on security valuation and portfolio management.
 The curriculum is built around the Chartered Financial Analyst (CFA) Institute's Candidate Body of Knowledge", and prepares you to sit for the CFA exam.
 There are opportunities to study overseas with our student exchange program.
 Partner universities include the Copenhagen Business School, the BEM Management School in France and the Berlin School of Economics.
 Combine this degree with others, such as the Master of Professional Accounting, Master of International Business or an Islamic banking and finance course to expand your employment options, both in Australia and overseas.

 English Language Requirements